Huchuy Qosqo ruins seem from above

 Like Huayna Picchu, you need a pre-bought permit for Machu Picchu Mountain.
 It doesn’t sell out as fast, but it is still recommended to buy the ticket as soon as possible.

-The Machu Picchu Mountain trek is considered to be a moderate to challenging trek.
-You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft about Machu Picchu.
+The Machu Picchu Mountain trek is considered moderate to challenging.
+You follow an original Inca Trail up to its peak at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys and is 652m/2,139ft above Machu Picchu.

 Aguas Calientes hot springs